 Some programs will help with food and bills so that you can find a little wiggle room in your budget to surprise your children on Christmas Day.
 Others provide holiday meals, toys, clothes, and/or games.

-Each charity provides what they can for families based on the donations they receive.
+Each charity provides what it can for families based on the donations they receive.

 Remember, there’s no shame in not being able to afford Christmas this year.
 What really matters is spending time with family and showing each other how much you love and appreciate each other.